Category: Paeds-Toxic

 Paediatric Mental Health

-The provision of out of hours mental health services for Children and young people (under the age of 18) is changing: –
+The provision of out of hours mental health services for Children and young people (under the age of 18) and in hours services are different.

 Purple Glove Syndrome – Case